Quantum-Dynamics-Hub/Libra-X/README.md

-# Libra-GAMESS_interface
+# Libra-X program

-   This file introduces how to execute Libra-GAMESS_interface.
+   This file introduces how to execute Libra-X_program

 0. Install Libra and GAMESS on your PC or server.
    For installation, access the websites below: